David Chung

 The next day, Pete v2 got a harder test.

-Pete dispatched 17 stories across eight waves.
+Pete sent 17 jobs down the line across eight waves.

 Same work.
-Different architecture.
+Different floor plan.

 It protects judgment.